 Step two: Research the New Zealand market

 A little research will go a long way into understanding the market that you’re buying into.
 Get to grips with what types of houses are selling in your desired areas and for how much.
-You can delve into what’s been sold on Rightmove, and check out some New Zealand market reports here.
-You should also be able to find a breakdown of the typical prices being paid in each suburb, such as this recent report into different areas of Auckland.
+You can delve into what’s been sold on Rightmove and build up a picture of what you can get for your money.

 Step three: Assemble your team

 If you’re funding your purchase from savings and income in the UK, you need to employ the services of Smart Currency Exchange.
 They will help you to set your budget and protect you from currency exchange movements.
 At this point, we also recommend sourcing independent legal advice from a solicitor.
-You’ll find it is best to chooose one with in-depth knowledge of how the New Zealand market works.
+You’ll find it is best to choose one with in-depth knowledge of how the New Zealand market works.
 They will walk you through all legal steps and will be able to complete the required checks on the property.
 These will include Land Information Memorandums (LIM reports) and titles.
-Ask for recommendations for decent lawyers from friends and colleagues, or find someone who is registered with the New Zealand Law Society.
+You can email our free Resource Centre on email@example.com.

 Step four: Commence the search